-Now that we have repented and oriented ourselves to God, let us strive for these different developments, and in so doing, approach nearer and nearer to God, Who brings forth an abundance of blessings in a beautiful outpouring of the relationship.
+May we strive for these different developments, and in so doing, approach nearer and nearer to God, Who brings forth an abundance of blessings in a beautiful outpouring of the relationship.

 “For if by one man’s offence death reigned by one; much more they which receive abundance of grace and of the gift of righteousness shall reign in life by one, Jesus Christ.”
 Romans 5:17 KJV